 this would not have allowed us to determine whether ' $\neg B$ ' is a sentence.
-To emphasize, then:
+To emphasize:

-' $\mathscr{A}$ ' is a symbol (called a METAVARIABLE) in augmented English, which we use to talk about any TFL expression. ' $\mathscr{A}$ ' is a particular sentence letter of TFL.
+'A' is a symbol (called a METAVARIABLE) in augmented English, which we use to talk about expressions of TFL.
+'A' is a particular sentence letter of TFL.

-But this last example raises a further complication for our quotation conventions.
-We have not included any quotation marks in the second clause of our inductive definition.
+But this last example raises a further complication, concerning quotation conventions.
+We did not include any quotation marks in the second clause of our inductive definition.
 Should we have done so?

-The problem is that the expression on the right-hand-side of this rule is not a sentence of English, since it contains ' $\neg$ '.
+The problem is that the expression on the right-hand-side of this rule, i.e., ' $\neg A$ ', is not a sentence of English, since it contains ' \neg '.
 So we might try to write:

 2'.
-If $\mathcal{A}$ is a sentence, then ' $\neg \mathcal{A}$ ' is a sentence.
+If \mathcal{A} is a sentence, then ' $\neg \mathcal{A}$ ' is a sentence.